First Timer Primer

 Jane Skier is Your Name

-The 1/6 means that you've told me your ETA for the first day will be January 6
+The 1/6 is the date you've told me your ETA for the first day ; in this case, January 6

 55 is number of seasons skied